oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/README.md

 + Github client - you can download [here](https://git-scm.com/downloads).
 + Visual Code (or IDE of your choice) - you can download [here](https://code.visualstudio.com/)

+GitHub imports

++ import https://github.com/allenkubai/people-service.git into your github account.
+Use the same name
++ import https://github.com/allenkubai/people-web-app.git into your github account.
+Use the same name

 ## Steps to follow ##